backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 # <center>Conclusion</center>
 Both models were slighly overfit, logistic regression wasn't bad though.
 However, neither performed as well as I had hoped.
-With this being my first project in machine learning, I was **very** determined to obtain high accuracy predictions.
-After much effort afterwards, I've realized it can't be done.
+With this being my first project in machine learning, I was **very** determined to obtain high accuracy.
+After much more effort afterwards, I realized it can't be done.

-At first, I continued studying and researching random forest and logistic regression in attempt to improve these two models.
+1. At first, I continued studying and researching random forest and logistic regression in attempt to improve these two models.

-Then, I experimented with different models.
+2. Then, I experimented with different models.
 Many, many different models.

-Using logistic regression as a 'meta model', I made a stacked ensemble of classifiers to generate multiple predictions to predict off of.
+3. Using logistic regression as a 'meta model', I made a stacked ensemble of classifiers to generate multiple predictions to predict off of.

-I even used regression models to estimate the individual G1, G2, and G3 test scores to use as additional features in my models here.
+4. I even used regression models to estimate the individual G1, G2, and G3 test scores to use as additional features in my models here.
 Still, I had no luck.

 Some of the models performed better than these here, but some also performed worse.
 However, I learned a very valuable lesson here:
 **If the data won't tell you what you want to hear, it's probably because it can't**.

-It turns out that the best predictor of whether or not a student will pass or fail their a course is their track record.
+It turns out that the best predictor for whether or not a student will pass or fail a course is their track record.
 Another user on Kaggle posted [their study](https://www.kaggle.com/keddy730/predicting-student-performance-in-mathematics) with G1 and G2 included, and acheived a classification accuracy of 90%.

 Of course, it would be very interesting (and just down-right cool) to be able to *accurately* predict any given students capabilities without ever looking at their transcripts, but the result is still valuable nonetheless.
 For instance, devoting a bit more time to explore this concept in depth, educators could potentially make long term success predictions using nothing other than the student's early academic tendencies.
 Even more importantly, this could help K-12 schools identify their "at-risk" students early on so that they don't go unnoticed, and to help ensure they get the additional support and attention they need.

 ## <center>Post-Op: Continued Study</center>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *two weeks later...*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *2 weeks later ...*

-As I may have hinted at earlier, I wasn't exactly "satisified" with the results of this study.
+As I may have hinted at earlier, I wasn't exactly "satisified" with my results.
 Given how much time and effort I devoted to this, I wasn't quite ready to wave goodbye to my first ML project just yet.
 I decided to refine my predictive capacity, and focus on a more *niche* group; the honor roll students.

-In sum, I essentially just repeated this process, but used 16 as the threshold for 'G3' rather than 12.
+In sum, I essentially just repeated this process, but used 16 as my threshold for 'G3' rather than 12.
 My top performing model was a random forest, which achieved a classification accuracy of 91.6%!
 It turns out that the honor roll students have a lot in common!

 In no specific order, the most important features were:
 * age